Defamation / Reputation

 The Grand Chamber of the European Court of Human Rights ruled by 12 votes to five that Germany had violated the applicant’s right to freedom of expression when it fined a magazine and prohibited further publication of articles concerning the arrest of an actor for cocaine possession.
 The actor had brought an action alleging that the magazine had breached his right to privacy.
 The Court reasoned that the articles concerned public judicial facts obtained from official sources about someone well-known to the public regarding an arrest in a public place albeit for a minor and common crime and that, although the sanctions were lenient, they were unnecessary in a democratic society and disproportionate to the legitimate aim pursued.
-The dissenting Judges agreed with the majority’s assessment of the facts but considered that the majority had gone beyond its remit to verify whether the domestic courts had appropriately balanced the conflicting rights and had repeated “anew assessments duly performed by the domestic courts”.
+The dissenting Judges agreed with the majority’s assessment of the facts but they felt that the majority had simply reached a different conclusion giving more weight to freedom of expression than privacy in comparison to the domestic courts, and hence gone beyond the Court’s remit as it was not supposed “to repeat anew assessments duly performed by the domestic courts”.

 On September 23, 2004 an actor, referred to in the case files as “X”, was arrested at the Oktoberfest festival for possession of 0.23 grams of cocaine.
 A journalist was able to gather the details of this arrest by questioning the police present at the scene and a public prosecutor from the prosecutor’s office of Munich Regional Court I. X was well-known within Germany for playing the role of a police superintendent in a television show which had been broadcast on a private channel from 1998 to 2005.
 X had one prior conviction for the importation of drugs for which he had received a five-month suspended prison sentence and two years’ probation, along with a EUR5000.00 fine in in July of 2000.